Dominican Republic Travel Insurance: Plans & Prices

 Insurance for baggage and personal items

-Popular resort towns and busy airports can be hotspots for lost or delayed luggage, and tourist-heavy areas may see occasional petty theft.
-Replacing essentials like medications, swimwear, or electronics can be expensive and inconvenient abroad.
+Popular resort towns can be hotspots for petty theft, and busy airports can often misplace or delay you.
+Replacing essentials like medications, swimwear, or electronics while traveling can be expensive and inconvenient.

 Cruise-Specific Coverage

 If you’re visiting the Dominican Republic as part of a cruise, your coverage needs are slightly different.
-Missed port stops, itinerary changes, or onboard medical care can lead to unexpected costs not covered by standard policies.
+Missed port stops, itinerary changes, or onboard medical care can lead to unexpected costs that are not typically covered by standard policies.

 What Isn’t Covered by Dominican Republic Travel Insurance Plans?

-Snorkeling in Sosúa, ziplining in Samaná, or taking an ATV ride through jungle terrain might be the highlight of your trip—but they also come with risk.
-Most basic plans won’t cover injuries from these high-risk excursions unless you select optional Adventure Sports coverage.
+Snorkeling in Sosúa, ziplining in Samaná, or taking an ATV ride through jungle terrain might be the highlight of your trip, but these high–risk adventures also come with added risk.
+Most basic plans won’t cover injuries from hazardous adventure sports unless you purchase specialized coverage.

-Sipping cocktails by the resort pool is all part of the Caribbean vibe—but if you’re injured or fall ill while under the influence of alcohol or recreational drugs, your claim could be denied.
-This includes medical costs, liability coverage, or evacuation tied to intoxication.
+Sipping cocktails by the resort pool is all part of the Caribbean experience.
+However, if you’re injured or fall ill while under the influence of alcohol or recreational drugs, your claim could be denied.
+This includes medical costs, criminal charges, or evacuation expenses tied to intoxication.

 Pre-Existing Medical Conditions

-If you have a known medical condition—like high blood pressure, asthma, or diabetes—and it flares up during your trip, it might not be covered unless your policy includes a Pre-Existing Condition Waiver.
+If you have a known medical condition, such as high blood pressure or diabetes, and it flares up during your trip, it might not be covered unless your policy includes a Pre-Existing Condition Waiver.
 These waivers are usually only available if you purchase the plan within 14–21 days of your initial trip deposit.

 Non-covered cancellation reasons

-Cancelling your beach vacation because you’re nervous about the weather, concerned about political unrest, or simply changed your mind won’t be covered under standard Trip Cancellation benefits.
+Cancelling your beach vacation because you’re nervous about the weather, concerned about political unrest, or simply changed your mind won’t be covered.
+For the ability to cancel your trip for any reason, you will need to purchase a plan with the optional Cancel for Any Reason upgrade.

 Travel to Areas Under a Level 4 Advisory